WPP-Public/akqa-nz-heystack/docs/en/guides/dependency-injection.md

 ```
 ...
-myextension: # this will load the "myextension" container
+myextension: # this will load the "myextension" extension
 ...
 ```